Preventing diabetes and its related complications

 In support of the YMCA of Greater Boston's Diabetes Prevention Program, Sun Life Financial donated $1,000 for every dunk made by a Celtics player during Diabetes Awareness Month.
 So far, the #SunLifeDunk4Diabetes campaign has raised $185,000 for the YMCA of Greater Boston’s Diabetes Prevention Program.

-Kansas City Royals Strikeout Diabetes and P.L.A.Y Clinic
+Kansas City Royals Strikeout Diabetes and Home Run to Health youth clinic

 Did you know that every 23 seconds, someone in the U.S. is diagnosed with diabetes?
 To raise awareness, Sun Life will be sponsoring Strikeout Diabetes, a fundraising campaign to benefit a local nonprofit organization.
 The 2017 beneficiary will be JDRF Kansas City – a leading organization focused on type 1 diabetes.
 We will be funding their Bag of Hope program, which generously provides a backpack full of resources and educational material for newly diagnosed children.
 For each strikeout by a Kansas City pitcher during the regular season, Sun Life will be donating $23.

-Sun Life will also become the exclusive sponsor of the Royals’ P.L.A.Y Clinic - Promoting a Lifetime of Activity for Youth.
+Sun Life will also become the exclusive sponsor of the Royals’ youth clinic – Home Run to Health.
 This event will be held at Kauffman Stadium with Royals players and members of their sports medicine staff.
-These individuals will lead approximately local youth in exercise and health lessons.
-The youth will track their progress over two weeks with the incentive to win the chance to go to a Royals game.
-At the game, the youth participants who achieved their exercise and healthy goals will be recognized.
+These individuals will lead approximately 125 local youth in exercise and health lessons.
+The youth will track their progress over four weeks with the incentive to be recognized at a future Kansas City Royals game.

 American Diabetes Association - Wellness Lives Here